 Unfortunately, habits are not always easy to change and can take time.
 So the time to start changing your habits is before surgery.
 We’ve laid out five simple habit changes that will propel your weight loss journey to success.

-It is our hope that once you make these five simple changes, it will give you the momentum you need to make bigger lifestyle changes that will keep the weight off forever.
+It is our hope that once you make these five simple changes, it will give you the momentum you need to make bigger lifestyle changes that will help you keep the weight off.

 Why Habit Changes?